Richard was in the bathroom, trying to get his hair to do something presentable, when he heard someone shouting, in English, from the Hof,

 “HEY !” exclaimed Arizona, who had been looking at some flyers on the table, “whatdoyaknow ?
 ‘The Wiggling Kellys’.”

-There were a few seconds of silence, as Chris’s story had been prematurely hacked, and they would have to adjust to the verbal jet-lag, as a new, wholly unrelated tale was going to unfold.
+There were a few seconds of silence, as Chris’s story had been prematurely curtailed, and they would have to adjust to the verbal jet-lag, as a new, wholly unrelated tale was going to unfold.

 “Ha, those girls.
 They were my backing band.”